Alex460k/AndroX/README.md

 <Mobox Developers | Wine Explorer for TermWin11

 A big Thank You to these Developers for helping this Emulator work better and faster

+# Updates
+- There will be new Updates every month
+- Some of them will include:
+  + Mangohud
+  + Controller connection support ( PS5/4 Xbox...)
+  + Better Optimized